 Depression and Relapse

-This home study course discusses how depression is a significant complicating factor in recovery from substance use disorders.
-Learns a recovery plan that meets the needs of both addiction and depression.
+This home study course discusses how depression is a significant complicating factor in recovery from substance use disorders and the importance of a recovery plan that meets the needs of both addiction and depression.

 Instructions